-- Sequim Comprehensive Plan Update, 2011 - City plans an earlier than required update to improve the plan's usefulness as guide for the community's future
+- Sequim Comprehensive Plan Update, 2011 - Fine small city example.
+Sequim plans an earlier than required update to improve the plan's usefulness as guide for the community's future

-- Shoreline Comprehensive Plan Major Update - The City has established a program to bring inspiring speakers to Shoreline to stimulate creative thinking as the city establishes goals and policies that guide implementation of the city's adopted 2029 Vision, updated 03/22/2012
+- Shoreline Comprehensive Plan Major Update - The City established a program to bring inspiring speakers to Shoreline to stimulate creative thinking as the city developed goals and policies to guide visoin and plan implementation, updated 03/22/2012

 - Summer Comprehensive Plan Introduction (), 12/2010 - See "Public Participation" - "2004 Comprehensive Plan Update," "Plan Documents," and "Related Documents" sections - Interesting participation strategy included focus groups, community survey, business survey, and bus tour/critique of recent projects

 Examples of ordinances adopting required periodic comprehensive plan updates.